marshomics/shufflonfinder/README.md

---bitscore FLOAT      Minimum HMM bitscore to keep a hit (default: 25.0) --flank-bp INT        DNA to extract on each side of a hit protein, in bp (default: 5000) --window-size INT     Max distance in bp for window extraction context (default: 3000) --min-ir-arm-length INT  Minimum IR arm length in bp to keep (default: 10) --min-ir-identity FLOAT  Minimum percent identity between IR arms (default: 70.0) --min-ir-pairs INT    Minimum IR pairs per cluster to qualify as shufflon candidate (default: 3) --cluster-distance INT  Max gap between IR pairs for chaining into one cluster (default: 1000) --min-ir-density FLOAT  Minimum IR pairs per kilobase in a cluster (default: 2.0) --skip-prokka         Skip Prokka even for FASTA inputs -v                    Verbose output (use -vv for debug) -q                    Quiet mode (errors only)
+--bitscore FLOAT      Minimum HMM bitscore to keep a hit (default: 25.0) --flank-bp INT        DNA to extract on each side of a hit protein, in bp (default: 5000) --window-size INT     Max distance in bp for window extraction context (default: 3000) --min-ir-arm-length INT   Minimum IR arm length in bp to keep (default: 13) --max-ir-arm-length INT   Maximum IR arm length in bp to keep (default: 35) --min-ir-identity FLOAT   Minimum percent identity between IR arms (default: 85.0) --min-ir-pairs INT        Minimum IR pairs per cluster to qualify as shufflon candidate (default: 3) --cluster-distance INT    Max gap between IR pairs for chaining into one cluster (default: 1000) --min-ir-density FLOAT    Minimum IR pairs per kilobase in a cluster (default: 1.0) --skip-prokka         Skip Prokka even for FASTA inputs -v                    Verbose output (use -vv for debug) -q                    Quiet mode (errors only)